Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

   ![BWA](/Assets/Screenshots/RetailSuiteAccounting/Book/BWA.png "[BWA]")

+  - *Sorting*
+Click the drop-down list to select the sorting mode.

+- [x] *Print cost center allocation*
+Select the checkbox to display the cost center allocation.

+- *Month from - to*
+Click the drop-down list to select the month range to be included.
+The following options are available:

+  - **0 - Balances carried forward**
+  - **1 - 12 - (months)**
+  - **13 - 15 - Subsequent bookings**
+  - **16 - 25 - Closing bookings**
+  - **99 - General month**

+- *Comparison year* - *Comparison year 2*
+Click the drop-down list to select two different years to be compared with each other.
+If no year for comparison exists, the option **no year for comparison** is displayed.

+- *BWA number*
+Click the drop-down list to select the BWA report type to be created.
+The following options are available per default:

+  - **Profit and loss account**
+  - **Cash basis accounting**
+  - **Liquidity statement**
+  - **Liquidity**
+  - **Monthly balance**

+  > [Info] These evaluation reports are preconfigured in the system.
+All available reports can be completely customized or used as provided, and new reports can be created.
+Any newly created reports will be displayed in the drop-down list.
+For detailed information about creating and managing BWA reports, see [Manage BWA reports](/RetailSuiteAccounting/Operation/07_ManageBWAReports.md)

+- *Layout*
+Click the drop-down list to select the preferred layout.

+  - **Month - cum. - cum. previous year**
+  - **13 months cumulative**
+  - **Previous year comparison**
+  - **13 months with comparison**

+- *Show account*
+Click the drop-down list to select whether or not the account number is to be included.

+- [CANCEL]
+Click this button to cancel your selection.

+- [PRINT]
+Click this button to create the evaluation in a printable format.

+For detailed information about creating a BWA evaluation, see [Create a PDF evaluation](/RetailSuiteAccounting/Operation/15_ProvideAccountingData.md#create-a-pdf-evaluation).

 ### ProfitCenter

 *Accounting > Select fiscal year > Book > Context menu EVALUATIONS > Menu entry ProfitCenter*

   ![ProfitCenter](/Assets/Screenshots/RetailSuiteAccounting/Book/ProfitCenter.png "[ProfitCenter]")

+- *Month*
+Click the drop-down list to select the month to be included.
+The following options are available:

+  - **0 - Balances carried forward**
+  - **1 - 12 - (months)**
+  - **13 - 15 - Subsequent bookings**
+  - **16 - 25 - Closing bookings**
+  - **99 - General month**

+- *Comparison year*

+no comp. year

+- *Cost unit group*

+- *BWA number*
+  Click the drop-down list to select the BWA report type to be created.
+The following options are available per default:

+    - **Profit and loss account**
+    - **Cash basis accounting**
+    - **Liquidity statement**
+    - **Liquidity**
+    - **Monthly balance**

+  Layout
+  Month - Month previous year
+  Month - cum. - cum. previous year
+  13 months
+  Front page

+  CANCEL
+  PRINT

 ### Cost unit comparison